-To secure B2B success in today’s complex sales environment, you must use the latest tools and resources.
+You must use the latest tools and resources to secure B2B success in today’s complex sales environment.
 Here’s a closer look at some of the best B2B sales books, training courses, and tools…

 5 B2B Sales Books to Learn More About B2B Sales

 Looking to compound your own knowledge or recommend a killer resource to your team members?
 Here are five of the best B2B sales books…